davidryan59/ji-rcn/README.md

 ## Examples

-There are many more examples in the examples directory on GitHub.
-You can run these using `npm run examples`.
+There are many more examples in the examples directory on GitHub, you can run them using `npm run examples`.

 ### getComma
 ``` js